icerpc/icerpc-csharp/examples/protobuf/Greeter/README.md

-# GreeterProtobuf
+# Greeter

-The GreeterProtobuf example is a variation of the [Greeter](Greeter) example.
-It sends the same request and receives the same response, except it uses [Protobuf][protobuf] instead of Slice to define the contract between the client and the server.
+The Greeter example illustrates how to send a request and wait for the response.

 You can build the client and server applications with: